X

 Where Should a Mirror Be Placed In a Walk-in Closet?

-There are two types of mirrors used in wardrobes: exterior and interior.
+There are two types of mirror placement in wardrobes: exterior and interior.
 The former are usually freestanding or can be mounted on the outside of your cabinetry, while the latter are installed on the inside of cupboard doors.

 Generally, mirrors in a walk-in wardrobe are fitted outside the confines of your shelving and hanging rails.

-However, if you’re planning built-in cabinetry and don’t want reflective finishes, the use of an interior mirror will enable you to check your appearance simply by opening a door.
+However, if you're planning built-in cabinetry and prefer to avoid external reflective surfaces, an interior mirror will enable you to check your appearance simply by opening a door.
+The wardrobe with mirror sliding door represents a particularly elegant solution for contemporary interiors, combining sleek functionality with the practical benefit of head-to-toe outfit checks without requiring additional floor space for freestanding mirrors.

 Whichever route you're going, strategic placement is key, so read on to find out more.